Menu

 This academic year governors have also been allocated additional responsibilities according to their skills experience and interests, and the priorities of the school, as below:

-• Child protection and safeguarding – K. Wilkinson
+Child protection and Safeguarding

 During the academic year Governors have attended training sessions run by the local authority, in person, on-line and e-learning modules.
 When considering the skills and training Governors require, particular attention is given to three core strategic functions of the Board of Governors: